 - 36% couldn’t find a new physician to treat their pain

-The coming years may see a substantial rise in the number of patient abandonment cases.
-It’s good to know what to do if you experience patient abandonment, and also how to protect yourself from it.
+The coming years may see a substantial rise in the number of patient desertion cases.
+It’s good to know what to do if you experience abandonment, and also how to protect yourself from it.
 Let’s start with some examples.

 Examples Of Patient Abandonment

-If you’re unclear of what patient abandonment can look like, here are some scenarios that can result in a lawsuit:
+Here are some abandonment scenarios that can result in a lawsuit:

-- If a doctor refuses to treat a patient at a critical stage because the patient has failed to pay his or her medical bill.
+- A doctor refuses to treat a patient at a critical stage because the patient has failed to pay the medical bill.

 - The doctor is unavailable to the patient for an unreasonable amount of time – and during this time the patient suffers harm.